secretGeek/dupes/readme.md

     Options:

-    -p, --path=VALUE           the folder to scan
-    -s, --subdirs              include subdirectories
+    -p, --path=VALUE           the folder to scan (defaults to current directory) -s, --subdirs              include subdirectories
     -f, --filter=VALUE         search filter (defaults to *.*)
     -a, --all                  show ALL checksums of files, even non-copies